maxpetul/C3X/README.md

    - Option to stop the map generator from placing volcanos
    - Option to stop pollution from appearing on impassable tiles
    - Option to make planting forests produce LM forest terrain
+   - Adjustable chance for max one HP units to be destroyed by nuclear strikes
+   - Option to allow sale of buildings like aqueducts that uncap population growth
+   - Option stopping non-sea detector units from revealing invisible sea units and vice-versa
 </details>

 ## How It Works